 If you’re aged 14-19 or 25 with additional needs, you can apply to take part in our Young Leaders programme.
 If you’re over 18 years old, you can apply to be a Volunteer once you have had a year long break from attending as a member.

 Yes we do.
-Please contact our Volunteer Manager by email email@example.com to discuss possibilities.
+Please contact email@example.com to discuss possibilities.

 Yes you can!
 Approximately 16% of our members identify as having a disability or additional need, and representation is really important to us.
 Please do let us know at your interview of any reasonable adjustments so that we can support you.

 We do offer placements, but these are organised through local universities and are extremely competitive.
-Please speak to your placement tutor or contact our Volunteer Manager on firstname.lastname@example.org.
+Please speak to your placement tutor or contact firstname.lastname@example.org.

 When we are notified that a volunteer is pregnant, we carry out a risk assessment to see if the volunteer role they want to take on is safe for them to do so.
 If we feel the role poses too many risks, we may be able to make some adjustments or suggest another volunteer role.

 This will be reviewed on a case by case basis.
-Please contact our Volunteer Manager by on email@example.com to discuss this further.
+Please email email@example.com to discuss this further.